some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-In order to structure the different methods and events, they are clustered into services.
-Services have a set of methods and events as well as a Service ID, which is only used for this service.
-The events may in addition be clustered into event groups, which simplify the registration of events.
+In order to structure the different methods, events, and fields, they are clustered into services.
+Services have a set of methods, events, and fields as well as a Service ID, which is only used for this service.
+The events and notification events may in addition be assigned into a number eventgroups, which simplify the registration of events and notifies.

+An event may be part of zero to many eventgroup and an eventgroup can contain zero to many events.
+A field may be part of zero to many eventgroup and an eventgroup can contain zero to many fields.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_670
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+Currently empty eventgroups are not used and events as well as fields are mapped to at least one eventgroup.

 .. feat_req:: 🎯
     :id: feat_req_someip_60